Deadly explosion rocks Chinese kindergarten

 Graphic images purporting to show the chaotic aftermath of the blast have circulated on Twitter and Chinese social media.

-A child with a bloodied face, stumbling back and forth and only in her underwear, could be seen surrounded by children splayed out on the ground.
+A child with a bloodied face, stumbling back and forth in only her underwear, could be seen surrounded by children splayed out on the ground.
 Screams were heard in the background.

+CNN has not been able to independently verify that the video is from this incident, but it's been recirculated by various Chinese state media outlets.

 Fengxian is in eastern China's Jiangsu province, about 370 miles (595 km) northwest of Shanghai.